Could refinancing your home determine whether you get the proceeds from your property condemnation – or your mortgage company does?

 By refinancing the mortgage, the original mortgage holder is typically paid off by the new mortgage holder.
 Additionally, the new mortgage only covers the land remaining after the condemnation.
 This leaves the condemnation money available for the property owner to use as they would like.
 Of course, for this method to be a win-win for the property owner, the interest rate of the new mortgage versus the existing mortgage (and other costs of refinancing) should be considered when deciding how to move forward.

 Refinancing is just one of the many little-known work-arounds our attorneys have learned over the years.
-Two of our attorneys, Stan Abrams and Jason Campbell, previously worked as Assistant Attorneys General for the North Carolina Department of Justice representing the NCDOT in condemnation matters.
-They've helped clients all across North Carolina explore the many options available.
+Four of our attorneys, Stan Abrams, Jason Campbell, Ken Sack, and Kevin Mahoney previously worked as Assistant Attorneys General for the North Carolina Department of Justice representing the NCDOT in condemnation matters.
+They’ve helped clients all across North Carolina explore the many options available.